mvolkmann/blog/src/svelte/storybook.md

 ## Static Deploy

-Sometimes it is desirable to generate and deploy a static version of Storybook, including all the registered components, to allow others to view the components.
+Sometimes it is desirable to generate and deploy a static version of Storybook, including all the registered components.
+This allow others to view the components, interact with them, and provide feedback.
-To do this, enter `npm run build-storybook`.
-This creates the `storybook-static` directory containing all the required HTML and JavaScript files.
+To do this, enter `npm run build-storybook` which creates the `storybook-static` directory containing all the required HTML and JavaScript files.
+All required CSS is compiled into the JavaScript files.
 This directory can be copied to any web server.
 To view it locally, simply open the `index.html` file in a web browser.